sdmx-twg/vtl/meetings/2025/June_Salamanca/june_20_salamanca.md

 12. Giulia Pennè (remote)
 13. Gustavo Homem (remote)
 14. Jesús Miguel Simón Martín (remote)
+15. Jose Deodoro (remote)
-15. Josè Maria Fernandez (remote)
+16. Josè Maria Fernandez (remote)
-16. Katrin Heinze (remote)
+17. Katrin Heinze (remote)
-17. Laura	Vignola (remote)
+18. Laura	Vignola (remote)
-18. Nicolas Laval (remote)
+19. Nicolas Laval (remote)
-19. Oeyen Hilde (remote)
+20. Oeyen Hilde (remote)
-20. Sergey Grebenshchikov (remote)
+21. Sergey Grebenshchikov (remote)
-21. Thomas Dubois (remote)
+22. Thomas Dubois (remote)
-22. Ugo Di Zenzo (remote)
+23. Ugo Di Zenzo (remote)
-23. Valentino Pinna (remote)
+24. Valentino Pinna (remote)

-Deodoro, Jose

 ## Welcome of participants
-A warm welcome has been given to Juan Lopez from INEGI, to Daniels Grofils from Pacific Community and to Daniele Mansillo from FAO who joined this VTL TF meeting; Oeyen Hilde from National Bank of Belgium breifly introduced himself as new member of VTL TF.
+A warm welcome has been given to Juan Lopez from INEGI, Daniels Grofils from Pacific Community, Daniele Mansillo from FAO and Jose Deodoro from IMF who joined this VTL TF meeting.
+Oeyen Hilde breifly introduced himself; together with Ugo Di Zenzo they are the representatives of the National Bank of Belgium for the VTL TF.

 ## Actions from previous meeting
 Angelo went over the activities following the decisions taken in Frankfurt's meeting (see uploaded presentation for details):